Terms of Service

 9. Free plan

 Every account can keep up to 10 notes free, indefinitely — no trial clock, no card required.
 When you reach the cap, an active subscription is required to create additional notes.
 Reading, editing, and exporting your existing notes remain available on any account, and deleting a note frees its slot.
-Subscription tiers (Paid, Dev, Dev-pro) raise this and other caps; the full breakdown is in Schedule A at the end of this document.
+Subscription tiers (Personal, Dev, Team) raise this and other caps; the full breakdown is in Schedule A at the end of this document.

 10. API access and tokens

-Paid tiers expose a JSON API documented at /docs.
-Access is authenticated with bearer tokens you generate from your profile.
-The number of active tokens you can hold per account, the per-token rate limits, and the request and payload size limits are set out in Schedule A.
+with bearer tokens you generate from your profile.
+The number of active tokens you can hold per

 - Tokens are credentials.
 Treat them like passwords: do not share them, embed them in client-side code, or commit them to public repositories.
 Anyone in possession of a token can act as your account up to the API's rate and capacity limits.